matthewdoles/baseball-node/README.md

 #### Deployment

-This backend API is hosted on [Heroku](https://www.heroku.com/), and connected directly to this repository.
-Development is done on a develop branch, and then a deployment is kicked off on push to master.
+This backend API is hosted on [Heroku](https://www.heroku.com/), and connects directly to this repository.
+Development is done on a develop branch, and then a deployment is kicked off on push or merge to master.

 #### Database